-Sarah Illiatovitch-Goldman, Development and Communications Co-ordiantor
+Sarah Illiatovitch-Goldman, Director of Development and Communications

 Sarah Illiatovitch-Goldman (she/hers) is an artist, educator and activist and is thrilled to be back working with Project: Humanity!
 Sarah first worked for PH from 2009-2012 doing random jobs of all kinds - including but not limited to being a teaching artist in youth shelters, a high school tour coordinator, a commissioned playwright, and once ran a PH Gift Wrapping Station at Yorkdale Mall at Christmas time.